 3 to 7 days self drive itinerary: Tasman peninsula

-First option for your self drive itinerary, at the bottom of Tasmania’ east coast: Hobart to Cape Raoul.
+Head to the bottom of Tasmania’ east coast: to Cape Raoul.
 When you arrive at the Cape, do not shy away and open the gates of 925 Stormlea – Andy’s campground a.k.a Big Potato.
 Andy and Allison are ones of the nicest people that you will meet.
 10pp for Andy’s compost toilet and sauna is absolutely nothing, and if you ask you will try the best home-made Rhubarb Shampagne.
 Other cool things to do at Cape Raoul: See wildlife at night, walk to Cape Raoul and Ship Stern Bluff.
 At Cape Raoul, you’ll get very worthy views on the sea and cliffs.
 And Ship Stern Bluff is a famous spot for its waves.

 Backpacking Tasmania’s East Coast: tips on Tasman peninsula

 - Fuel: best price in Tas – Lewisham on the way

 - Walk to Cape Raoul: 4h return, moderate

 36 km – 37mn

 And now, continuing your way on the Tasman peninsula… don’t miss these must-see places!
 The South of Tasmania’s east coast is spiced by natural treasures.
 All short but so nice stops!
 Remarkable Cave is very cool.
 As these must see spots on the east coast are within Tasman National Park, you’ll only need one Pass to enter then all parks on Tasmania’s east coast.

 If you want to visit one of the World Heritage sites, the best-preserved convicts site Port Arthur has to be added to your bucket list.
 Eaglehawk Neck is the last place to see just before getting out of the Tasman peninsula – natural isthmus connecting the Peninsula to the island.